rust-lang/rust/src/doc/rustc-dev-guide/src/tests/running.md

 To force-rerun a test (e.g. in case the test runner fails to notice a change) you can simply remove the timestamp file.

 Note that some tests require a Python-enabled gdb.
+You can test if your gdb install supports Python by using the `python` command from within gdb (type some Python code followed by `CTRL+D` to execute it).
 If you are building gdb from source, you need to configure with `--with-python=<path-to-python-binary>`.

 ## Running a subset of the test suites